kryptovero/kryptovero.github.io/README.md

-# Finalnd crypto FIFO tax calculator
+# Finland crypto FIFO tax calculator
 > Calculate taxes for the Finnish government from your crypto tradings

 Finnish government has [rules for taxation of different crypto